Spencer Torkelson Player Props: Tigers vs. Blue Jays

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit in total hits (72) this season while batting .225 with 31 extra-base hits.
+- Torkelson leads Detroit in slugging percentage (.398) and total hits (73) this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.